 Visions du Réel 2014 - Nyon, Switzerland

-Chelsea Moynehan - Director
+Chelsea Moynehan - Co-director

 The film stems from personal connection with the area.
 Appalachia is the birthplace of Chelsea’s grandparents, and her deep connection with Appalachia, her roots, inspired her to create a journey through Appalachia as she saw it.
 She wanted to illustrate Appalachia in a way that was communicable to everyone, to humanize the experience.
 Growing up in New York, Appalachia seemed like a foreign place, but it was a place from where much inspiration and beauty could be drawn.
 It’s a place so culturally rich, and even at a young age, Chelsea was able to recognize that.

-Andrew Moynehan - Producer
+Andrew Moynehan - Co-director